-D. Self-pity: It seems like some recipients get stuck in self-pity, and that this gets in the way of moving forward with the Immanuel Approach.
+G. Self-pity: It seems like some recipients get stuck in self-pity, and that this gets in the way of moving forward with the Immanuel Approach.
 How do I help with this?
 Self-pity can really hinder the Immanuel Approach process - it can really get in the way of emotional healing, and can even get in the way of using the Immanuel Approach to just connect with Jesus.
-If you are encountering self-pity in a recipient you are working with (or in your own journey toward growth and healing), I would strongly encourage you to look at "The Deadly Perils of the Victim Swamp: Bitterness, Self-Pity, Entitlement, and Embellishment." (free download essay, posted on the Special Subjects/Advanced Topics section of the Resources page of www.immanuelapproach.com).
+If you are encountering self-pity in a recipient you are working with (or in your own journey toward growth and healing), I would strongly encourage you to look at "The Deadly Perils of the Victim Swamp: Bitterness, Self-Pity, Entitlement, and Embellishment."
 In the mean time, here are a few quick, practical thoughts regarding interventions: